harmony-one/chrome-extension-wallet/README.md

 - [x] Set the pin code, pin digits and lock timer on the settings
 - [ ] Support the ledger wallet to communicate between onewallet and staking.harmony.one
 - [ ] Add/Delete/Edit the contacts
-- [ ] Revoke the accounts connected to the third-party website
+- [ ] View and revoke the accounts connected to the third-party website
 - [ ] View the USD balance on the main page
 - [ ] View the recent transaction history on the home page
 - [ ] Update the expand view page of the create/import/connect the hardware wallet